ekourkchi/inclinet_deployment_repo/README.md

 $ curl -F 'file=@/path/to/image/galaxy.jpg' http://edd.ifa.hawaii.edu/inclinet/api/file
 ```

 where `/path/to/image/galaxy.jpg` would be replaced by the name of the galaxy image.
-The accepted suffixes are `'PNG', 'JPG', 'JPEG', 'GIF'` and uploaded files shoule be smaller than `1 MB`.
+The accepted suffixes are `'PNG', 'JPG', 'JPEG', 'GIF'` and uploaded files should be smaller than `1 MB`.

  - example: